openssl/openssl/README-PROVIDERS.md

 that will be used.
 It is loaded automatically the first time that we try to get an algorithm from a provider if no other provider has been loaded yet.
 If another provider has already been loaded then it won't be loaded automatically.
-Therefore if you want to use it in conjunction with other providers then you must load it explicitly.
+Therefore, if you want to use it in conjunction with other providers then you must load it explicitly.

 This is a "built-in" provider which means that it is compiled and linked